-"to strike" (with something), c.
-1500, of unknown origin; perhaps from early 13c. pelten "to strike," variant of pilten "to thrust, strike," from an unrecorded Old English *pyltan, from Medieval Latin *pultiare, from Latin pultare "to beat, knock, strike," or [Watkins] pellere "to push, drive, strike" (from PIE root *pel- (5) "to thrust, strike, drive").
-Or from Old French peloter "to strike with a ball," from pelote "ball" (see pellet (n.))
+"to strike repeatedly" (with something), c.
+1500, a word of unknown origin; according to one old theory it is perhaps from early 13c. pelten "to strike," a variant of pilten "to thrust, strike," from an unrecorded Old English *pyltan, from Medieval Latin *pultiare, from Latin pultare "to beat, knock, strike," or [Watkins] pellere "to push, drive, strike" (from PIE root *pel- (5) "to thrust, strike, drive").
+OED doubts this.
+Or it might be from Old French peloter "to strike with a ball," from pelote "ball" (see pellet (n.))
 [Klein].
-Related: Pelted; pelting.